 \section{Preliminary}

-Our method is built upon the Stable Diffusion (SD)~\cite{stablediffusion} model tailored for text-guided image inpainting.
+Our method is built upon Stable Diffusion (SD)~\cite{stablediffusion} model tailored for text-guided image inpainting.
 SD is a latent diffusion model consisting of an auto-encoder and a denoising U-Net, which are trained in two stages.
-In the first stage, the SD model trains the auto-encoder, in which the encoder \(\mathcal{E}\) projects images \(\bm{I}\) into latent space \(\bm{z}_0=\mathcal{E}(\bm{I})\) and then the decoder \(\mathcal{D}\) reconstructs the original images \(\bm{\hat{I}}=\mathcal{D}(\bm{z}_0)\).
+In the first stage, an encoder \(\mathcal{E}\) projects images \(\bm{I}\) into latent space \(\bm{z}_0=\mathcal{E}(\bm{I})\) and a decoder \(\mathcal{D}\) reconstructs the original images \(\bm{\hat{I}}=\mathcal{D}(\bm{z}_0)\).
 The trained auto-encoder is fixed and provides latent space for the second stage.

-In the second stage, the SD model trains the denoising U-Net~\(\epsilon_{\theta}\)~\cite{ddpm} in the latent space from the first stage.
-In particular, $T$-step noise is added to latent space feature~\(\bm{z}_0\) to produce \(\bm{z}_t; t=1,2,...T\).
-Then, the denoising U-Net is trained using the following latent denoising loss:
+In the second stage, a denoising U-Net~\(\epsilon_{\theta}\)~\cite{ddpm} is trained in latent space from the first stage.
+In particular, $T$-step noise is added to latent feature~\(\bm{z}_0\) to produce \(\bm{z}_t; t=1,2,...T\).
+Then, the denoising U-Net is trained using the following denoising loss: